 Excel provides a way to create name ranges for the selected cells.
-But sometimes there is desperate need of selecting data cells non-contagiously rather than selecting cells which are adjacent to each other.
-Excel also enables you to select cells non-contagiously(consisting of two or more ranges) to give them a single name range.
+But sometimes there is desperate need of selecting data cells non-contiguously rather than selecting cells which are adjacent to each other.
+Excel also enables you to select cells non-contiguously(consisting of two or more ranges) to give them a single name range.
 This phenomena is also referred as name range for multiple selection.
-So if you are trying to apply the same formatting, to cells present in different locations, or apply a formula using different location, then non-contagious selection may help you.
+So if you are trying to apply the same formatting, to cells present in different locations, or apply a formula using different location, then non-contiguous selection may help you.
 In this post we will be trying multiple selection of cells for giving them a name range, and try to show how it can be productive for your datasheet with a simple illustration.

 Launch Excel 2010, and open a datasheet on which you want to select non-contiguous ranges.
 For instance, we have included a datasheet in which we want to select ranges (not comprises in adjacent cells).

 To start off with, we need to select each course from the Course field.
 We want to know, that how many students have taken up same course, and sum of marks obtained by the students in same course.

 As you might have noticed that, the course names are dispersed in the Course field, they are not adjacent to each other.
 So we need to select occurrence of every course name in the table and make a category of it by giving it a suitable Name Range.

 We will start from the subject Software Engineering in the Course field.
 For multiple selection, press down the Ctrl key on the keyboard and start selecting the cells.
 Now give this selection a name, referred as name range, by entering the name at the top-left of Excel worksheet, as shown in the screenshot below.
 We have specified name range software for the selection.

 Now follow the same procedure for the remaining subjects, select them from multiple rows & give them appropriate name.

 For verifying the name ranges, on Home tab, click Go To.